 - Types of Campaigns: GoGetFunding allows fundraising for any cause, but their most successful campaigns are for personal, medical, and charitable causes.

 - Ease of Use: Creating campaign pages is fast and easy, involving only a few basic steps.
-Plus, there are many tips and tutorials for creating effective campaigns, both in video format and on their blog.
+Plus, there are many tips and tutorials for creating effective fundraising campaigns, both in video format and on their blog.

 - Fees: GoGetFunding charges a 4% fee on the amount raised plus payment processing fees of 2.9%.
+There’s an additional $0.30 per transaction if you use PayPal or Stripe.

 - Advantages: GoGetFunding features well-designed fundraisers on its homepage and all campaigns on its Facebook and Twitter feeds.
-According to the site, they assess how well a campaign is put together by looking at features including pictures, videos, the story, and how many donors fundraisers have driven to their pages through their personal networks.
+According to the site, they assess how well a campaign is put together by looking at features including pictures, videos, the story, and how many backers fundraisers have driven to their pages through their personal social networks.

 - Disadvantages: This platform is one of the few that charges fees on the amount raised.